@devrev/sdk-cordova

 });iOS

 On iOS devices, you must pass the received push notification payload to the DevRev SDK for processing.
-The SDK will then handle the notification and execute the necessary actions.
+The SDK handles the notification and executes the necessary actions.

 const notificationPayload = {